ocp-power-automation/ocp4-upi-powervm/docs/var.tfvars-doc.md

 Create the SSH key-pair and keep it under the `data` directory

-These set of variables specify the RHEL subscription details.
+These set of variables specify the RHEL subscription details, RHEL subscription supports two methods: one is using username and password, the other is using activation key.
 This is sensitive data, and if you don't want to save it on disk, use environment variables `RHEL_SUBS_USERNAME` and `RHEL_SUBS_PASSWORD` and pass them to `terraform apply` command as shown in the [Quickstart guide](./quickstart.md#setup-terraform-variables).